 That said, below are the legality status of various background checks.

 - Online information – Employers can legally conduct online, and social media searches for potential employees.
 If this information is readily available publicly, businesses and potential employers can find it.
 However, some states have laws that protect employees’ privacy on social platforms.

 - Medical records – Medical checks are illegal unless the candidate’s or employees’ medical history directly impacts the candidate’s ability to work, such as before joining the military.
 The ADA also limits medical history that employers can gather during background checks or interviews.

-- Drug testing – Testing for drug and substance abuse is legal in some states.
+- Drug testing – Testing for drug and substance abuse is legal in some states; check out Brick drug testing in NJ as an example.
 Drug tests are critical in some industries, such as nuclear energy or manufacturing plants.
 However, employers should provide proof that drug use is a crucial safety concern before ordering employee testing.

 - Salary checks – Candidates are not obligated to inform new employers about their previous salaries in some states.
 Salary checks should be avoided to promote pay equity.